 A cranial nerve palsy of any of the three cranial nerves that supply the extraocular muscles can cause double vision.

-Left partial third nerve palsy with ptosis (A), reduced adduction (B), elevation (C), and depression (D) but normal abduction (E) of the left eye.
+Left partial third nerve palsy with ptosis (A), reduced adduction (B), reduced elevation (C), and reduced depression (D) but normal abduction (E) of the left eye.

 Fourth nerve palsy causes upward deviation of the eye with failure of depression on adduction.
 In acquired cases, there is vertical and torsional diplopia that is most apparent on looking down.
 Trauma is a major cause of acquired—particularly bilateral—fourth nerve palsy, but posterior fossa tumor and medical causes, such as in third nerve palsy, should also be considered.
 Similar clinical features are seen in congenital cases due to developmental anomaly of the nerve, muscle, or tendon.

 Sixth nerve palsy causes convergent squint in the primary position with failure of abduction of the affected eye, producing horizontal diplopia that increases on gaze to the affected side and on looking into the distance (eFigure 7–69).
 It is an important sign of raised intracranial pressure and may also be due to trauma, neoplasms, brainstem lesions, petrous apex lesions, or medical causes (such as diabetes mellitus, hypertension, giant cell arteritis, and herpes zoster).

 Sixth nerve palsy.
 Left sixth nerve palsy looking right (A) and looking left (B).
 Bilateral sixth nerve palsy looking right (C) and looking left (D).